noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 The configuration of a training is stored in a YAML file which has to be provided as an argument when starting the training.
 Basic configuration files for [PPO](./training/basic_PPO.yaml) and [SAC](./training/basic_SAC.yaml) with all necessary entries are provided.
-In addition to that there is command line arguments to further configure the training process.
+In addition to that there is command line arguments to configure the training process further.

 The training can be parallelized.
 Each additional training environment (can be set with ``--num_envs n``) consumes around 230 MB of RAM.